stephenjkaplan/speech-accent-classifier/README.md

 * `utilities.py` contains files needed for the Flask app to run.
 * `notebooks/` contains the Jupyter Notebook used to do all data analysis and modeling, as well as an accompanying file of Python functions.
-* `presentation.pptx` contains the mock business presentation I made for the Metis course.
+* `templates/` contains HTML files for the Flask application
+* `static/` contains static files for the Flask application as well as the pickled scikit-learn model.
+* `heroku.yml` and `Dockerfile` are used for deployment of the Flask app to Heroku

 #### Dependencies